conjee/conjee.github.io/_pages/tunnel.md

 2. Network Situation: How are you accessing the Internet?
 Can you at least reach the server IP address?

-3. Configuration you are using.
+3. The configuration you are using.

 4. Logs.